 If you’re ever wanted to know how to travel for free, consider travel hacking.
 It’s not for the faint of heart, but travel hacking is opening credit cards at the right time to score a ton of points and get free flights or hotel stays.
 Another popular option is to optimize your flights on an airline like Southwest, so that you fly enough to earn not only a free companion pass for the year, but free flights as well.

 You’d be surprised at some of the places you can find discounts for travel:

-- Costco or Sam’s Club: While I’ve never looked there, I hear great things about the vacation packages through membership clubs.
+- Costco or Sam’s Club: While I’ve never looked there, I hear great things about the vacation packages through membership clubs, including international travel for cheap.
 If you’re looking for an all-in-one option, this could be worthwhile if you already have a membership.

 - Your employer: Some employers off perks such as discount travel packages through their corporate travel agent.
 Ask around and see if they offer any programs to their employees.

 - Travelzoo’s Top 20: This is a weekly email that goes out and has discounted hotel, flights, and activities that are flash sales.
 You can sign up here if you want to receive the weekly top 20 deals email.